raghvendrasingh07/quizymarker-html/README.md

 There are some simple features of this website which are given as follow:

 - It has three Subjects – Physics, Maths and English.
-- Each subject will have 16 questions.
+- Each subject has 16 questions.
 - There is negative marking for each question.
-- For each correct, 4 marks will be rewarded and for each wrong, -1 will be as punishment.
+- For each correct, 4 marks is rewarded and for each wrong, -1 is as punishment.
-- After submission of MCQs, score will be shown with remarks.
+- After submission of MCQs, score is shown with remarks.
-- It will also show how many wrong answered.
+- It also shows how many wrong answered.

 ### Technologies used